HISTORY OF ASOD

 Many of our members have been privileged to participate in activities such as the Riverside Telescope Makers Conference, chase the sun during total solar eclipses, tour the many famous observatories throughout the country, and share moments under the stars with professional astronomers.
-We also participate in Earth Day at the Living Desert, Starry Nights Festival in Yucca Valley, and present lectures and star parties to schools and other civic organizations.
+We also participate in programs at the Living Desert, Santa Rosa and San Jacinto Mountains National Monument Visitor Center, and present star parties to schools and other civic organizations.

 In our association with the many professionals and amateurs in astronomy, we have found that there is also a real need for the participation of amateurs in areas of research and new discoveries such as photoelectric photometry and comet hunting to name a few.
 We have uncovered the means to get our people started in these endeavors, actually taking part in areas that once were thought to be the privilege of the professional.
 We anxiously look forward to lauding our own pioneers who step onto the "shoulders of giants."

 The Astronomical Society of the Desert was founded in the Coachella Valley, a place of rare beauty and crisp, dark, clear night skies over 45 years ago.
 It was then, as it is now, an organization dedicated to promoting the exploration and preservation of the natural beauties that spread to the limitless reaches of the universe.
 There are many places here where the blanket of stars and deep sky objects can still be seen from our Desert at night, but this is becoming a rare commodity throughout the entire nation and the world; a major concern to our membership and many other astronomy organizations.